jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 We kept the details of actual parsing out of the discussion so far.
-This is for good reason: the machinery for incremental computation and reuse of partial results is independent from it.
+This is for good reason: the machinery for incremental computation and reuse of partial results is independent from them.
 Indeed, given any procedure to compute structured values from a linear input of symbols, one can use the procedure described above to transform it into an incremental algorithm.